High Stability Mechanical Frequency Sensing beyond the Linear Regime: Amplitude Noise Contributing to - Conversion

-We find that the AM-FM conversion magnitude stemming from Duffing (seen at $\tau = \tau_{c,a}, \tau_{c,b} $ in the Allan deviations of Figs.~\ref{Fig: Subtracted ADevs with Theory} and~\ref{Fig: Duffing Correction}) can be traced to the magnitude of the drive-dependent $\delta A$.
-To analyze this AM-FM conversion, we model the Allan deviation at this timescale by simulating the Allan deviation of the following quantity:
+We find that the $\delta A$-$\delta f$ conversion magnitude stemming from Duffing (seen at $\tau = \tau_{c,a}, \tau_{c,b} $ in the Allan deviations of Figs.~\ref{Fig: Subtracted ADevs with Theory}(b) and \ref{Fig: Duffing Correction}(a)) can be traced to the magnitude of the drive-dependent $\delta A$.
+To analyze this $\delta A$-$\delta f$ conversion, we model the Allan deviation at this timescale by simulating the Allan deviation of the following quantity:

 We define this Allan deviation as $\sigyosubduff$.
-Note that the average of $f_a$ and $f_b$ in the numerators ensures that $\sigyosubduff$ represents only the frequency noise arising from $f_{\beta}$, which dominates at this timescale.
+Note that the average of $f_a$ and $f_b$ in the numerators ensures that $\sigyosubduff$ represents only the frequency noise arising from $\delta f_{\beta}$, which dominates at this timescale.
 To simulate $\sigyosubduff$, we must simulate $A_a(t)$ and $A_b(t)$, with their respective noises, $\delta A$.
 Here, we assume that $\delta A = \delta A_{\text{th}}$ for the room temperature case and $\delta A = \delta A_{\text{white}}$ for the noise-added case.

 We now compare the simulated $\sigyosubduff$ to the local maxima seen in the data in the regime of $\tau =\tau_{c,a}, \tau_{c,b}$.
 At room temperature and for high drive amplitudes, the measured Allan deviation due to Duffing noise is higher than our simulated expectation.
-For example, for the trace where $\frac{A_a}{A_{\text{crit},a}^{\text{SD}}} = \frac{A_b}{A_{\text{crit},b}^{\text{SD}}} = $ 2.12 (second highest amplitude trace in Fig.~\ref{Fig: Duffing Correction}), the measured Allan deviation is an order of magnitude higher than the simulated $\sigyosubduff$ at $\tau =\tau_{c,a}, \tau_{c,b}$.
+For example, for the trace where $\frac{A_a}{A_{\text{crit},a}^{\text{SD}}} = \frac{A_b}{A_{\text{crit},b}^{\text{SD}}} = $ 2.12 (second highest amplitude trace in Fig.~\ref{Fig: Duffing Correction}(a)), the measured Allan deviation is an order of magnitude higher than the simulated $\sigyosubduff$ at $\tau =\tau_{c,a}, \tau_{c,b}$.
 This discrepancy is consistent with the finding in Fig.~\ref{Fig: TempVsDrive} that $\delta A > \Ath$.
-In the noise-added case, however, the measured data is only a factor of 2 higher than simulation for the same amplitude data trace (highest amplitude shown in Fig.~\ref{Fig: Duffing Correction} inset), which is consistent with $\delta A \approx \delta A_{\text{white}}$.
+In the noise-added case, however, the measured data is only a factor of 2 higher than simulation for the same amplitude data trace (highest amplitude shown in Fig.~\ref{Fig: Duffing Correction}(b)), which is consistent with $\delta A \approx \delta A_{\text{white}}$.